Rupthya/windows-10/readme.md

 3. Right click on `%UserProfile%\Videos\Captures` and select `Properties`.<br/>
    Select the `Location` tab and set it to `%AppData%\Captures`.

-Hide unwanted "This PC" links to libraries.
+Hide unwanted "This PC" links.

 ```cmd
 rem Documents